MicrosoftDocs/SupportArticles-docs/support/developer/visualstudio/ide/troubleshoot-create-deploy-resource-group.md

 ## Symptoms

-- Cannot Create a new Azure Resource Group project.
+- Can't Create a new Azure Resource Group project.
-- Cannot add new resources to an existing Azure Resource Manager template via the **Add Resource** button in the JSON Outline tool window.
+- Can't add new resources to an existing Azure Resource Manager template via the **Add Resource** button in the JSON Outline tool window.
-- Errors are not flagged in Azure Resource Manager template files in existing projects.
+- Errors aren't flagged in Azure Resource Manager template files in existing projects.

 ## Resolution

 Upgrade to the latest [Long-Term Support (LTS) version](/visualstudio/install/update-visual-studio?view=vs-2022).
-Upgrading to the latest version will enhance the reliability and overall experience of your Visual Studio installation.
+Upgrading to the latest version enhances the reliability and overall experience of your Visual Studio installation.

-## Additional resources for Visual Studio Support Resources:
+## More resources

 - [Release Dates and Build numbers](https://learn.microsoft.com/en-us/visualstudio/releases/2022/release-history#release-dates-and-build-numbers)
 - [Visual Studio Product Lifecycle and Servicing](https://learn.microsoft.com/en-us/visualstudio/productinfo/vs-servicing)